Thirupathi (2006 Kannada film): Production

 Shivamani, who had directed movies such as Rajakeeya, Dore, Vishwa, and Omkara, wanted to make a cop action movie.
 He approached his friend Upendra, who had collaborated with him in Omkara, but he was busy due to scheduling conflicts, so he suggested Shivamani about Sudeep.
 Shivamani and Upendra narrated the story to Sudeep, who accepted the offer.
 He played the role of a police officer for the first time in his career.
 He earlier played a police officer for a comedy sequence in Nalla (2004).
 Deepu was initially considered to play the heroine.
 This is Pooja Kanwal's second Kannada film after 7 O' Clock (2006).
 This is Sudeep's second film with producer R. S. Gowda after Maharaja (2005).
 Seetha and Bhanupriya were considered to play Sudeep's mother.
 Shanoor Sana, who had collaborated with Sudeep in movies like Huchcha (2001) and Chandu (2002), was finalised for the mother role.
-Charan Raj portrays the role of the antagonist.
+Charan Raj portrays the role of the antagonist collaborating with Sudeep for the second time after Thayavva (1997), latter's debut film.